Program

 MO offers 3 ways to audition for the Full-Time Program; by attending an intensive in-person, attending an audition day in-person, or by sending a video application.
 Ideally, serious applicants attend the Spring or Summer Intensive in order to have substantial time to work with the directors.
 The Montreal, Toronto, and Vancouver Audition dates are intended for anyone who cannot attend an Intensive, and video applications are possible for those who cannot travel to Vancouver.
 Each year, approximately seven to ten new dancers are invited to join MO.

 There is no fee to audition for MO.
 Applicants who are serious, advanced dancers between the ages of 17 and 25 are requested to complete an application form prior to the audition date as part of their online registration.
-They will be contacted by email regarding the outcome of their audition as early as two days after the audition, or before the end of March.
+They will be contacted by email regarding the outcome of their audition as early as two days after the audition, or before the end of April.

 Modus Operandi Full Program Audition via Video:

-Video applications must be received no later than March 16, 2024.
+Video applications must be received no later than March 10, 2025.

 It is highly recommended that serious applicants audition for the full program in person by attending an audition day in Montreal, Toronto, or Vancouver, or through the Spring or Summer Intensive.
 For prospective international students and those who cannot attend in person, please prepare your video audition as per the below requirements.

-All applicants will be notified audition results as early as 2 days following video submission and no later than April 30, 2024.
+All applicants will be notified audition results as early as 2 days following video submission and no later than April 30, 2025.

 Audition Video Requirements: